-- of four percentage points above the return on "risk-free" debt such as Government bonds.
+- 8. Officials recommend that the current method for calculating the deemed rate of return be used again for the 2020-21 income year.
+It is a simple way of approximating the expected return on foreign equities, incorporating a risk premium of four percentage points above the return on "risk-free" debt such as Government bonds.
 The method has been used for every income year since 1994. - 9.
-The average of the quarterly five-year Government bond interest rates for the 2019-20 income year is 1.05%.
-This means that the deemed rate of return for the 2019-20 income year will be 5.05% (1.05% plus four percentage points).
-This is a decrease from last year's deemed rate of return, which was 5.86%.
+The average of the quarterly five-year Government bond interest rates for the 2020-21 income year is 0.43%.
+This means that the deemed rate of return for the 2020-21 income year will be 4.43% (0.43% plus four percentage points).
+This is a decrease from last year's deemed rate of return, which was 5.05%.